 Mr. Arst has lectured about intellectual property damages issues on several occasions in university settings and has published articles about intellectual property licensing and damages issues in Patent Strategy and Management and the Trademark Reporter.
 He served on the Editorial Board for LES Insights, a weekly licensing newsletter published by the LES.
 Mr. Arst was also retained by the AICPA to write and peer-review questions for the Certified in Financial Forensics (CFF) exam about business and intellectual property valuation issues.

-Mr. Kline has extensive experience in IP valuation and monetization, including directly participating in license negotiations.
+Mr. Kline has extensive experience in IP valuation and monetization, including assisting clients in negotiation IP licenses.
 He has represented a broad range of clients, including charitable foundations, small companies, and multi-national corporations.
 Mr. Kline has valued IP in a variety of contexts, including damages quantification, bankruptcy, tax planning, and tax disputes.
 Mr. Kline has assisted in the quantification of damages resulting from numerous causes of action, including patent infringement, copyright infringement, trademark infringement, theft of trade secret, unfair competition, unjust enrichment, breach of contract, and false advertising.

 Mr. Kline’s experience also spans a variety of industries.
 He has worked extensively in the wireless telecommunications space, assisting both licensors and licensees in assessing whether proposed royalty rates for standard essential patents are fair, reasonable, and non-discriminatory.
 He has also worked on engagements pertaining to medical devices, consumer electronics, industrial networking, and transportation.